Russian Olympic Committee athletes at the 2020 Summer Olympics: Tennis

 The Russian Olympic Committee has entered eight tennis players (four men and four women) into the Olympic tournament.
-Daniil Medvedev (world no. 2), Andrey Rublev (world no. 7), Aslan Karatsev (world no. 24), and Karen Khachanov (world no. 25) qualified directly for the men's singles as four of the top 58 eligible players in the ATP World Rankings, while Anastasia Pavlyuchenkova (world no. 19), Veronika Kudermetova (world no. 33), Ekaterina Alexandrova (world no. 34), and Elena Vesnina (former world no. 13, replace for world no. 31 Daria Kasatkina after Daria withdrew in 15 July) did so for the women's singles based on their WTA World Rankings as of 24 June 2021.
+Daniil Medvedev (world no. 2), Andrey Rublev (world no. 7), Aslan Karatsev (world no. 24), and Karen Khachanov (world no. 25) qualified directly for the men's singles as four of the top 58 eligible players in the ATP World Rankings, while Anastasia Pavlyuchenkova (world no. 19), Veronika Kudermetova (world no. 33), Ekaterina Alexandrova (world no. 34), and Elena Vesnina (former world no. 13, replace for world no. 31 Daria Kasatkina after Daria withdrew on 15 July) did so for the women's singles based on their WTA World Rankings as of 24 June 2021.

 In women's doubles, the reigning Olympic champion Vesnina partnered Kudermetova.
 In men's doubles, Karatsev and Medvedev, Khachanov and Rublev partnered each other.
 In mixed doubles, Karatsev and Rublev took turns pairing with Vesnina and Pavlyuchenkova.